GnoxNahte/obsidian-tab-panels/README.md

 >

 ## Additional Features
+These features are off by default.
+Go to settings to enable them.
 ### Cache (Experimental)
 The cache feature enables Obsidian to process data inside the tab panels, just like it does for regular markdown content.
 This means that **links, headings, and tags** within tab panels are now fully integrated with Obsidian's core functionality.